If you know the causes of pimples you can deal with them a lot easier.

-If any of these are out of balance, our skin reacts by erupting in spots.
+If any of these are out of balance, our skin can react by erupting in spots.
 Let’s look at each one in more detail and what you can do about it:

 Hormones have a first-hand role in controlling sebum production in our skin.
 If this oil production is out of balance, it will produce more oil than it should.